vrajgautam1/product-management-sequelize/readme.md

 This project is a backend API built using **Node.js**, **Express**, and **Sequelize (MySQL)**.

-It demonstrates how to manage product data in an electronics store-like system using proper **REST principles** and **Sequelize ORM** for database operations.
+It demonstrates how to manage product data in a store-like system using proper **REST principles** and **Sequelize ORM** for database operations.

 ---